Last updated:

 If we need to move your roads work to later in the programme, we will remove the signs and put it back up with the new date nearer the time.

-We will also regularly update the schedule so you can find out when the works have been rescheduled to take place.
+We will also regularly update the schedule, once confirmed and posted our website, so you can find out when the works have been rescheduled to take place.

 Letters

-As a result of the success we have had in providing this information in a more efficient way, that is both better for the environment and more cost effective, letter will not be sent out to properties on certain roads where the Surface Dressing works will be taking place as part of this ongoing trial.
-Our new approach will be reviewed at the end of the programme.
+As a result of the success we have had in providing this information in a more efficient way, that is both better for the environment and more cost effective, letters were not sent out to properties on certain roads where the Surface Dressing works last year as part of this ongoing trial.